umbraco/UmbracoDocs/Fundamentals/Setup/Server-Setup/Load-Balancing/azure-web-apps.md

 2. Install Umbraco on your backoffice administrative environment and ensure to use your Azure SQL Database
 3. Install Umbraco on your scalable public facing environment and ensure to use your Azure SQL Database
 4. Test: Perform some content updates on the administrative environment, ensure they work successfully on that environment, then verify that those changes appear on the scalable public facing environment
-5. Fix the backoffice environment to be the MASTER scheduling server and the scalable public facing environment to be REPLICAs - see [Explicit Master Scheduling](flexible-advanced.md#explicit-master-scheduling-server)
+5. Fix the backoffice environment to be the SCHEDULINGPUBLISHER scheduling server and the scalable public facing environment to be SUBSCRIBERs - see [Setting Explicit Server Roles](flexible-advanced.md#explicit-schedulingpublisher-server)

 :::note
 Ensure all Azure resources are located in the same region to avoid connection lag